jacobsvante/nuorder/README.md

 ## 1. Install

-Python 2 is not supported.
-Only tested with Python 3.5, so make sure it's installed with the right version.
+Python 3+ should be supported, but only Python 3.5 has actually been tested.
+So please ensure that you're on the right platform.

 ```bash
 $ pip install nuorder